Best Practices for Sending Large File Volumes to Sys.tm®

 - Will you convert files to searchable PDFs?

-- Will you rename/organize the file/directory structure?
+- Will you rename or organize the file/directory structure?

 - Will you only upload to Sys.tm, or also download processed data?